Today’s rates for a wide variety of multifamily loans

 To learn more, check out Freddie Mac’s official Float-to-Fixed Loan (Two Plus Seven) Product Sheet or keep reading below for an in-depth explanation of the Freddie Mac Float-to-Fixed Rate Loan program.

-Sample Freddie Mac Terms For Float-to-Fixed-Rate Loans 2021
+Sample Freddie Mac Terms for Float-to-Fixed-Rate Loans in 2023

 Size: Sized based on fixed-rate